DavidSchirduan/DavidSchirduan.github.io/_games/ripe.md

 <div class="shoppingCard">
   <div class="shoppingColumn">
     <p>During your 70th year a Harvester will descend from the skies to hunt you down and take you away.</p>
     <p>Even if you manage to vanquish it, your Harvester will return sometime during your 71st year.
-It will continue to hunt you, year after year, until it either succeeds in its grim task or you perish in some other fashion.You can’t do this alone!</p>
+It will continue to hunt you, year after year, until it either succeeds in its grim task or you perish in some other fashion.<br>You can’t do this alone!</p>
   </div>
   <div class="shoppingColumn">
     <a class="btn shoppingButton" href="/files/Ripe_final_beta.pdf"><h3>Download Beta PDF</h3></a>